bitcoinmanchester/bitcoinmanchester-2/_posts/2019-05-23-bitcoinmanchester-33.markdown

 We have two main topics for the next meetup.

-Joshua, a regular at the Bockchain Manchester meetups, and a privacy advocate, is going to give us a run down of "Privacy for Dummies: Blockchain Edition".
+Joshua, a regular at the Blockchain Manchester meetups, and a privacy advocate, is going to give us a run down of "Privacy for Dummies: Blockchain Edition".

 After that we will explore the Bitcoin Lightning Network ⚡